keerthi1312/M2_Embedded_Third-Eye-For-Blind-People/1_Requirements/readme.md

 SWOT ANALYSIS:

 Strenght:

 By using this device blind person to move around and go from one place to another.

 Weakness:

 Cannot be carried easily, needs a lot of training to use…

 Opportunities:

  Helps the blinds people to navigate with speed and confidence.

  Threat:

 In somecase  sensor are unable to detect the objects.

 4 W's and 1H:

 WHO:

 This devices can be used by blind people.

 WHEN:

-to detect the object infront of the blind people and  also it will notify through speaker
+To detect the object infront of the blind people and  also it will notify through speaker

 WHAT: